6 Easy Yoga Poses To Help Balance Your Chakras

 The yoga pose: headstand

 One of the best poses to regulate this chakra is headstand, but please make sure you are under a certified yoga teacher who can help you get into this pose safely.
+There are also many modifications and variations you can do to reap similar benefits.

 For the crown chakra: